The Importance of Receiving an Excellent Psychological Assessment

 You don’t take my insurance.
 Why should I come to you instead of getting a referral from my insurance company?

 When you are seeking a psychologist to evaluate your child, you should consider the psychologist’s areas of specialty and expertise, along with their approach to psychological assessment, instead of simply choosing a name off of a list of providers who participate with your insurance company.
 It is an unfortunate reality that, due to severe cuts in reimbursement rates by managed care insurance as well as increasingly time consuming administrative and paperwork demands placed on clinicians, some of the best psychologists in our area do not participate at all with any insurance plans.
 This allows psychologists to do what’s best for their clients, and not compromise because of low reimbursement rates and arbitrary restrictions on what is covered.
-At The Wright Psychology and Learning Center, we have chosen to align ourselves only with insurance companies that we feel respect the high quality level of professional service we provide.
-This means that we participate with only two managed care plans.
-Because we do not contract with restrictive and low paying insurance companies, we are able to do what’s right for the children we see, not just what’s allowed by managed care.
+At The Wright Psychology and Learning Center, we have chosen to stop accepting insurance due to these significant problems.
+Because we do not contract with insurance companies, we are able to do what’s right for the children we see, not just what’s allowed by managed care.
 Additionally, we are specialists in the evaluation of Learning Disorders (LD).
 These include Reading Disorder (Dyslexia), Mathematics Disorder (Dyscalculia), and Disorder of Written Expression (Dysgraphia).
 These Learning Disorders require a level of specialization that many psychologists don’t have.
 Our clinicians have extensive training in the evaluation of Learning Disorders, and our evaluation procedures are designed to assess even the most mild presentations of LD.
 We have heard from many parents that their child has received one or more prior psychological assessments, but their LD was never identified.
 Going to a specialist from the start will save you the frustration of multiple evaluations and, more importantly, not waste precious time in your child’s learning and development.

 How long does the assessment process take?